gristlabs/grist-help/help/investment-research.md

 If you’ve read our other tutorials on linking data, this will come naturally.
 Charts are simply a different way to show data, and they can be linked in the same way as tables.

-For our example, we’ll add a new page with a summary table: widget “Table”, data “Investments”, group by “funded_year”.
+For our example, we’ll add a new page with a summary table: select widget “Table”, data “Investments”, group by “funded_year”, click "Add to Page".

 ![23-dynamic-start](images/investment-research/23-dynamic-start.png)